+He eloquently and thoughtfully provides insights from different religions, different scientific and medical figures, and ordinary people who have experienced extraordinary circumstances.
 His casual, yet witty style of writing allows readers to participate in what feels like a late-night chat with a long-time friend.
-As such a friend, he wants to draw us out on a topic we tend to avoid to our own detriment.
+As such a friend, he wants to draw us out on a topic most of us tend to avoid – our own death.
 That’s what friends do.

 It’s clear that Nelson has put immense thought into writing something that provides both an opportunity to learn about the various schools of thought and an opportunity to work through ones’ own feelings regarding death of the body and the extended prospects of one’s spirit.

 Inquisitive, intriguing, and stimulating on a relatable level – “a call to caring not only about our own death but about our family and dear friends”.